Suzanne

 - Linux:

-ffmpegwith ALSA input. - Windows:
+ffmpegwith ALSA input, with PulseAudio candidates available as fallback. - Windows:

-ffmpegwith DirectShow input. - macOS: bundled
+ffmpegwith WASAPI and DirectShow candidate paths. - macOS: bundled

 atuncutility for capture.